How to host the best holiday gathering, according to HGTV’s Jasmine Roth

 'Tis the season for more people to crowd into your home.

-Why it matters: The holidays can bring added stress, and planning is key to easing it (sorry procrastinators).
+Why it matters: The holidays can bring added stress, and planning is key to easing it.
+(Sorry, procrastinators.)of

-What they're saying: Skip store-bought decorative arrangements and grab your clippers, says Washington architect and designer Carmel Greer.
+What they're saying: Ask for help, says Restaurant Olivia co-owner Heather Morrison.

-- Unruly branches of evergreens and magnolias from your yard can make a standout tablescape, Greer tells Axios.
+- Guests are usually willing to step up to the plate to alleviate some of the hosting burden, she says.

 Zoom out: HGTV's Jasmine Roth designs thoughtful spaces for a living and is no stranger to a themed tablescape, so we asked her how to be a host extraordinaire.